Smart Sun Pilot

 - how to make the network stable and stop intermittency that arises from high levels of solar generation.

-The pilot, which is currently limited to 12 participants in LandCorp’s Warranyjarri Estate in Broome North.
+The pilot, which is currently limited to 12 participants is being undertaken in LandCorp’s Warranyjarri Estate in Broome North.

 Residents taking part in the research pilot will purchase a Smart Sun package for a heavily-discounted, fixed price of $5,000, which includes installation.
 The package would normally retail for between $25,000 and $35,000.